Guitar lessons near me in Bloomington, IN

 Show more

-Benjamin taught 27 days ago
+Benjamin taught about 2 months ago

 The Tutor and Student worked on advanced fingerpicking techniques on the guitar, focusing on learning the song "Blackbird."
 They reviewed tablature (tab) reading and practiced specific fingerpicking patterns and chord transitions for the song's introduction.
 The next session was scheduled to continue practicing "Blackbird."